Mortgages For IT Contractors Explained

 FAQs

 You can, but only a handful of lenders will approve an application.
-As it is such a specialist product, realistically, you will need to apply via a specialist buy to let broker who has a network of contacts and can act as an advocate for your application.
-Through our matching service, we could even pair you with an advisor who has a strong track record of arranging these mortgages for IT contractors.
+As it is such a specialist product, realistically, you will need to apply via a specialist buy-to-let broker who has a network of contacts and can advocate for your application.
+Through our matching service, we could even pair you with an advisor with a strong track record of arranging these mortgages for IT contractors.

 Ask a quick question